awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 ## Validate templates before using them<a name="validate"></a>

 Before you use a template to create or update a stack, you can use CloudFormation to validate it\.
 Validating a template can help you catch syntax and some semantic errors, such as circular dependencies, before CloudFormation creates any resources\.
 If you use the CloudFormation console, the console automatically validates the template after you specify input parameters\.
-For the AWS CLI or CloudFormation API, use the [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) command or [ValidateTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ValidateTemplate.html) action\.
+For the AWS CLI or CloudFormation API, use the [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) command or [ValidateTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ValidateTemplate.html) operation\.

 During validation, CloudFormation first checks if the template is valid JSON\.
 If it isn't, CloudFormation checks if the template is valid YAML\.
 If both checks fail, CloudFormation returns a template validation error\.

 ### Validate templates for organization policy compliance<a name="validate-compliance"></a>

 You can also validate your template for compliance to organization policy guidelines\.
-AWS CloudFormation Guard \(`cfn-guard`\) is an open\-source command\-line\-interface \(CLI\) tool that provides a policy\-as\-code language to define rules that can check for both required and prohibited resource configurations\.
+AWS CloudFormation Guard \(`cfn-guard`\) is an open\-source command line interface \(CLI\) tool that provides a policy\-as\-code language to define rules that can check for both required and prohibited resource configurations\.
 It then enables you to validate your templates against those rules\.
 For example, administrators can create rules to ensure that users always create encrypted Amazon S3 buckets\.

 You can use `cfn-guard` either locally, while editing templates, or automatically as part of a CI/CD pipeline to stop deployment of non\-compliant resources\.